 - For partners coming with you – AUD$7,362

 - For a child coming with you – AUD$3,152

 You may spend more or less, depending on the course you choose to study, where you choose to live and your lifestyle.
 The individual figures above are approximate costs for Sydney and exclude tuition fees.

 Elite Education Institute can arrange OSHC for students.
 OSHC is a compulsory requirement.
 The Department of immigration requires that student visa holders must have Overseas Student Health Cover.
 The OSHC current premiums for a single student is about $600.00 per year at present

-In order to ensure that students are properly supervised both inside and outside college during their study period in Australia, the Institute has arranged staff such as Student Counselor, and Student Service Manager for student welfare and student services that are able to advise students on all aspects of student life.
+In order to ensure that students are properly supervised both inside and outside college during their study period in Australia, the Institute has arranged staff such as the Registrar for student welfare and student services that are able to advise students on all aspects of student life.

-The Student Counselor and relevant academic management team are available to discuss and support you with any concerns you may have during your studies with us.
+The Registrar and relevant academic management team are available to discuss and support you with any concerns you may have during your studies with us.
 Feel free to talk to them about your adjustment to student life and any other problems that may be affecting your studies.
-They will advise or refer you appropriately.
+They will adviser refer you appropriately.

 Student welfare / services staff can assist with the following:

 - Personal/cultural problems, for example if you have stressful circumstances or emotional issues which interfere with your studies.

 - If you think you may have chosen the wrong course.